nicholas-maltbie/PropHunt/Development.md

 ```

 # 3. Version Control
-Version Control: This project uses a combination of git, git-lfs, and github.
+Version Control: This project uses a combination of git, git-lfs, resharper, and github.

+## Setup Git

 Ensure that you have git installed.
 If not here is a [guide to install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 ```
 git --version
 ```

+## Setup Git LFS

 Ensure that you also have git lfs installed.
 It should be setup to auto-track certain types of files as determined in the `.gitattributes` file.
 If the command to install git-lfs `git lfs install` is giving you trouble, try looking into the [installation guide](https://git-lfs.github.com/)
 ```bash